Starter Guide to Requirements Management

 1. Create Global Git Repository:

-The exact details of how to create a new, empty global repository on the Git server depend on the specific Git provider you are using (GitHub, GitLab, Atlassian BitBucket, and Microsoft Azure DevOps, etc.).
+The exact details of how to create a new, empty global repository on the Git server depend on the specific Git provider you are using (GitHub, GitLab, Atlassian BitBucket, Microsoft Azure DevOps, etc.).

 For instance, to create a new empty global repository at GitLab: